-What Causes Spinal Muscular Atrophy?
+What Causes SMA?

-Spinal Muscular Atrophy is an autosomal recessive disease, which means that both parents must be carriers.
+Spinal Muscular Atrophy (SMA) is an autosomal recessive disease, which means that both parents must be carriers.
 Both parents must have the gene responsible for the disease, and these genes must be passed onto their child.
 When a child has received this gene from each of his or her parents, the child will then be affected by SMA.
 Although both parents are carriers the likelihood of passing this gene along to a child and having an affected child is 25 percent, or one in four.

 Types of SMA